Indian cinema beyond Bollywood breaks borders hand in hand with streaming - ExBulletin

 It’s not just that the world’s population has hours of Indian content, from blockbuster Hindi movies to self-produced series, just a click away – subscribe via – in a time of closures and closed rooms due to the coronavirus .

-It also influences the fact that some streaming companies have switched to India in recent years, where 1,986 nationally produced feature films received approval from the Indian censorship body in 2017, according to the latest report. available, generating a wave of quality content that, for now, has escaped the country’s strict content rules.
+It also influences the fact that some streaming companies have opted in recent years for India, where feature films produced nationally in 1986 received approval from the Indian censorship body in 2017, according to the latest. report available, generating a surge of quality content that, for now, has escaped the country’s strict content rules.

 “Streaming platforms are no joke.
 In Indian cinema, you can get away with certain phrases that Westerners probably find a little silly, but we were born with them,” admitted Swaminathan.